JesseGonzalez024/JesseGonzalez024.github.io/_posts/2019-12-08-the_office_personality_test.markdown

 ---
 layout: post
 title:      "The office Personality Test"
-date:       2019-12-09 02:01:02 +0000
+date:       2019-12-08 21:01:03 -0500
 permalink:  the_office_personality_test
 ---

 Greetings & Salutations!

 This blog post is in correlation with my CLI Project.
 The program mirrors a personality test based on the popular tv show: The Office.
 No doubt, if you've seen the show, more than likely you have a favorite character.
 Mine happens to be Dwight, because...
-Battle Star Galatica.
+Battle Star Galactica!

 The program presents the user with a series of questions, to which each has 4 answers.
-The program allows the user to select an answer from the multiple choice.
-After all questions are successfully answered, the program will return which charming personality do you resemble most.
+The program allows the user to select an answer from the multiple choice and after all questions are successfully answered, the program will return which charming personality do you resemble most.
 It's meant to both be simple and fun!

-#Langauges/ Skills/ Tools
+#Languages/ Skills/ Tools

 * Ruby 2.6.1
 * Nokogiri